 Life is full of tough decisions.
 We are constantly making choices that will affect how we live.
 Some will turn out to be great decisions, and some will be mistakes.
 And, even some decisions that we realize weren’t right can have positives, as well.
 That includes divorce.
 Deciding whether to get divorced is one of the hardest decisions you will ever make.
 It’s painful and seems terrifying and sad at the same time.
-If you’re at that point, we have some advice.
+If you’re at that point, here’s some advice.

 When talking to a young person, I always give this advice: Think long and hard before you get engaged, because the person you marry is going to shape THE REST of your entire life.
 It could determine what you do professionally (in a way), it will shape your family life, it will determine how many children you have or don’t have, and it will have a huge effect on how you end up financially.